Setup SAP Task Center with SAP S/4HANA Cloud

 - Click Upload Signing Certificate and upload the file your downloaded from the BTP subaccount earlier.

 - Copy the value after CN= and paste it in the OAuth 2.0 SAML Issuer box.
-Switch the User ID Mapping Mode to User UUID.
+Switch the User ID Mapping Mode to Global User ID.

 - Click + under Users for Inbound Communication.